-In Spring 2012, IRA began administering a new survey, the SERU.
+In Spring 2012, IRA began administering a new survey, the SERU survey to undergraduate students.
 The product of a consortium of peer research universities, SERU asks about a wide range of aspects, from academic skills through global engagement opportunities to civic engagement to financial considerations.
-All University undergraduates—first-years through fourth-years—are invited to take the survey every other year.
+All degree-seeking University undergraduates—first-years through fourth-years—are invited to take the survey every other year.
 In Spring 2021, IRA began administering the graduate and professional student version of SERU – the gradSERU – to degree-seeking graduate and professional students whose primary school of enrollment elected to participate.

 History and Purpose

-The survey offers potentially valuable information for academic program management: within the Core Module, it asks third- and fourth-year students to identify their major and then to provide feedback about their major—their reasons for choosing the major, the academic challenge, degree requirements, communications, learning opportunities, advising, and climate for students.
+The survey offers potentially valuable information for academic program management: it asks third- and fourth-year students to identify their major and then to provide feedback about their major—their reasons for choosing the major, the academic challenge, degree requirements, communications, learning opportunities, advising, and climate for students.
 They are also asked to rate their satisfaction with various aspects of their program.
 Where enough majors have responded to the survey, a summary of the feedback regarding the major is provided to academic programs.